A PROVEN DESIGN PROCESS THAT DELIVERS RESULTS

-**Most people assume this is all architects do; design.
+Most people assume this is all architects do; design.
 It IS our favorite.
-We listen and then we turn your ideas into a living breathing project. (or we craft custom solutions specifically tailored to your needs) (modern design quote from the book?)**
+We listen and then we turn your ideas into a living, breathing project.

 We have first hand building experience.
 Contracting some of our personal projects has afforded us just that.
 Also, working hand in hand with some of the area's top skilled builders over the years has given us the understanding of what design information is critical to have detailed and communicated in the construction set.
 Plus, we love to research today's building technologies and incorporating them to ensure your project is built of sound building systems.
 We are geeky like that.